 with Steffany Moonaz , PhD

-For the past decade, Dr. Steffany Moonaz has been using the tools of yoga to improve quality of life and aspects of health for people living with arthritis.
-She has worked with an interdisciplinary team of medical and healing professionals including rheumatologists, psychologists, public health researchers and yoga therapists at an internationally recognized research university to investigate this growing area of interest.
+For the past decade, Dr. Steffany Moonaz has been studying the synthesis of modern medicine and ancient practices of Yoga.
+She worked with an interdisciplinary team of medical and healing professionals, including rheumatologists, psychologists, public health researchers, and Yoga therapists at an internationally recognized research university to investigate this growing area of interest.

-The culmination of her doctoral dissertation was the development of a sixteen-class series that combines ancient yoga practices and modern medical knowledge to address the unique abilities and limitations of individuals with rheumatoid and/or osteoarthritis.
+The culmination of her doctoral dissertation was the development of this sixteen-class series that combined ancient Yoga practices and modern medical knowledge to address the unique abilities and limitations of individuals with rheumatoid and/or osteoarthritis.

 Dr. Moonaz now serves as the Associate Academic Director of Integrative Health Sciences and as faculty in the Yoga Therapy program at the Maryland University of Integrative Health.
-She also serves as a consultant on yoga research for underserved populations and mentors several emerging researchers.
+She also serves as a consultant on Yoga research for underserved populations and mentors several emerging researchers.
 As an athlete and dancer, she has always wanted to bring the gift of joyful movement to persons with chronic pain.